TheMaslowsDilemma/caml-shader/camlshader/notes.md

 soft shadows (taken from Inigo Quilez articles). there is some strange artifacts with rays not hitting objects and gaps and distorted buildings for example which still needs to be fixed.

+**log: Dec 24, 2025**
+after reading Inigo Quilez article on repeating sdfs, the shader correctly repeates the houses.
+I added a roof and a chimminy.
+I would like to next, do some machine learning.
+It need to be improved before going to a ML

+**log: Dec 29, 2025**